 Course Credit Weight Length Prerequisite

+1 Foundation Art

-Advanced Art 1 9-12 Grade 1 1.0 Full Year 1 Foundation Art Course with an average of 88 or above AND Teacher
+Advanced Art 1 Course with an average

+1 1.0 Full Year of 88 or above AND

+9-12 Grade Teacher

 Recommendation

 Advanced Art 1 is a course for the serious 10th-12th grade art student who wishes to continue with the art sequence.
 The course emphasizes developing a greater depth of understanding of art and application of the Elements of Art and Principles of Design to their work in a variety of media.
 Advanced Art 1 exposes students to the following materials and art styles: charcoal, artist pencils, acrylic paint, gouache/watercolors, illustration, mixed media, fabric and three-dimensional art.
 An opportunity is provided for experimentation with individual approaches.
 The goal of this class is to help students gain familiarity with various mediums, to broaden their artistic vision and to develop personal appreciation of the world around us.
 Students are required to develop a portfolio.